henry2004y/VisAnaJulia/docs/src/man/guide.md

 I have encountered a very bad problem of corrupting binary *.vtu files.
 It turned out that the issue is the starting position of data is wrong because of the way I skip the header AUXDATA part.
 Sometimes the binary numbers may contain newline character that confuses the reader.
 It is now fixed.

+For quickly scanning through data, I need a GUI.

 - [x] Fixed colorbar control through Matplotlib
 - [x] Test suite for checking validity
 - [ ] Full coverage of tests
 - [x] Cuts from 3D data visualization besides contour
 - [ ] Switch to Makie for 3D plotting and animation
+- [ ] GUI
 - [ ] PyBase support for manipulating data directly in Python
 - [x] Derived variable support
-- [ ] General postprocessing script for concatenating and converting files.
+- [x] General postprocessing script for concatenating and converting files.
 - [x] Direct wrapper over matplotlib functions to get seamless API
 - [x] Replace np.meshgrid with list comprehension
 - [ ] Find a substitution of triangulation in Julia